Wilfred/suggest.el/README.md

 ## How it works

-suggest.el tries your inputs (in any order) against every function in `suggest-functions`.
+suggest.el uses enumerative program synthesis.
+It tries your inputs (in any order) against every function in `suggest-functions`.

 `suggest-functions` is a carefully chosen function list: they're all pure functions with a small number of arguments using only simple data